 In 2000, I resumed a practice that is primarily litigation-oriented.
 From 1980 to 1985, I was a senior associate with the McElroy Law Firm in Seattle.
 Again, this was a small firm mostly doing environmental, land use, and real estate litigation.
 I managed multi-million dollar land contamination cases, environmental insurance coverage claims, water disputes, land use appeals, and private property disputes.

 In 2005, I opened The Gillett Law Firm.
 My practice is primarily litigation in such areas as boundary disputes, tree law, environmental contamination, administrative law, and general property law.
-I also handle some employer issues, particularly litigation concerning workplace health and safety.

 I was born in California in 1955 and spent most of my first 25 years there.
 My father was a hospital corpsman in the U.S. Navy, and my mother worked in procurement for the Defense Department.
 My wife, Teresa, and I were married in 1988.
 We have two adult daughters, of whom we are very proud.
 I enjoy barbequing for big backyard parties.
 I have interests in U.S. history, Catholic liturgy, Dostoevsky, and social justice.
 And, increasingly, I like to travel to warm places in the winter.